MohammadLabeeb/ros2-camera-lidar-sensor-fusion/readme.md

 To install the Environmental Model package, follow the steps below:

-**Establish a workspace, enter it, and subsequently create a "src" folder, navigating into it.**

 ### Step 1: Clone the Repository

-Initiate the process by launching a terminal and navigating to the designated directory for cloning the package.
+Initiate the process by launching a terminal and navigating to your workspace to clone the package.
 Subsequently, execute the following command to clone the repository:

 ```shell
 git clone https://github.com/MohammadLabeeb/ros2-camera-lidar-sensor-fusion.git